landportal/landbook-data-access-api/doc/source/api.rst

 	curl landportal.info/api/countries?format=json

 Formats availabe through the format argument are: **JSON**, **XML**, **CSV** and **JSONP**.
+If none of them is suplied the API will look into the Accept header for some of the following: *application/json*, *application/xml*, *text/csv* or *application/javascript*.
+If neither the format argument nor the Accept header are provided the API will response in **JSON** format.

 In the next table you can see all the URLs defined that you can access with a short description and arguments to modify the result.
 Variables in the URL are surrounded by '<' and '>':

 +----------------------------------------------------------------------------------+----------------------------------------------------------------------------+---------------------------------------------------------------------------------+